 Azur wines focuses on two brands – Azur and Empreinte, each wine produced in quantities of usually just several hundred cases.

 For an overall small producer, Azur remarkably produces about 750 cases of rosé each year – the backbone of the program if you will.
-Many producers create a small production rosé using the French Saignee method – or bleeding off a certain percentage from the overall must.
-The Azur rosé follows the Methode Provencale process (direct pressing or maceration and bleeding of the juice) along with a number of other steps similar to how this wine is made in Côtes de Provence, France.
+Many producers create a small production rosé using the French saignée method – or bleeding off a certain percentage from the overall must.
+The Azur rosé follows the Methode Provencale process (direct pressing or maceration and bleeding of the juice) along with a number of other steps similar to how this wine is made in Côtes de Provence, France (including no malolactic fermentation).

 In addition, what is highly unusual in the Napa Valley is the grapes they purchase are grown specifically for the purpose of making a rosé wine including picking early – highlighting the acidity and liveliness of the fruit.

-The 2013 rosé was made from 100% Syrah fruit – from both Yountville and the Sierra Foothills (the only non Napa source and the only wine in their portfolio that uses non Napa fruit).
+The 2013 Azur rosé was made from 100% Syrah fruit – from both Yountville and the Sierra Foothills (the only non Napa source and the only wine in their portfolio that uses non Napa fruit).
 It was fermented in all stainless steel tanks.
 This wine is salmon colored in the glass – aromatically it shows fresh aromas with floral notes.
 There is a delicate sweetness that passes on the front of the palate – entirely from the fruit as this wine has no residual sugar.
 Notes of watermelon and strawberry.
 It is crisp on the finish which lasts for some time.
 This wine has been very popular with restaurants.

 The 2011 Azur proprietary red wine is roughly an equal blend in thirds of Cabernet Sauvignon, Cabernet Franc and Syrah.
 Julien strives to create a similar flavor profile each year for this wine regardless of varieties and blending compositions.
 Aromatically the Syrah shows more on this bouquet then perhaps the other two varieties – leather notes, blueberry and darker fruit.
 The palate is all about darker fruit – with good acidity and broad based tannins that linger for some time.